bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 ## Rope Systems

-Now that we have a way to connect ropes to attach points to form physics constraints, we can create rope systems by connecting multiple ropes segments together into rope chain.
-The basic strategy is to create a new actor, separate to the existing actors, that contain a dictionary of ropes and their connections.
-We can monitor each rope's change in length, and propagate any change down the chain.
+Now that we have a way to connect ropes to attach points to form physics constraints, we can create rope systems by connecting multiple ropes segments together into rope chains.
+The basic strategy is to create a new actor, separate from the existing actors, that contain a dictionary of ropes and their connections.
+We can monitor each rope's change in length, and propagate any change in length to subsequent segments.

 Our rope systems will emulate a rope moving through a system by changing the UV offset for textures.
 Imagine three rope segments connected by two pulleys.
-If one end is pulled through the system, the length of the first and third segment should change, but the middle segment does not necessary change length.
-In this case, the middle segment needs to simply display a change in texture.
+If one end is pulled through the system, the length of the first and third segment should change, but the middle segment should not necessary change length.
+In this case, the middle segment needs to display a change in texture to demonstrate the rope spooling through the segment.
 In this sense, we are virtually "linking" all rope UVs together into a single UV system.

 To resolve rope length, we have two options: